 After you successfully logged into both tenants, create the VNet peering between your VNet and the Timescale VNet

 You can check the state of your peering connection with the following command:

-Right after you created the peering connection, the state will be APPROVED and after a couple of seconds, it should switch to PENDING_PEER.
+After creating the peering connection, the initial state will be APPROVED, and after a few seconds, it should transition to PENDING_PEER.

-Wait a bit and the peering state should switch to ACTIVE
+Wait for a while, and the peering state should switch to ACTIVE.

 If you follow the official documentation, note that the command to check the state is cut off and won’t work.